 Women in Broadcasting, a group working in the media in the Upper East Region has embarked on its maiden peace campaign in the Talensi District.

-The exercis, which will be replicated in other districts in the region, is meant to create awareness on the need to protect the peace in the area and Ghana as a whole, as the country draws close to the major elections in December.
+The exercise which will be replicated in other districts in the region, is meant to create awareness on the need to protect the peace in the area and Ghana as a whole, as the country draws close to the major elections in December.

 Across the globe, women and children have been identified as the most affected in times of violent conflict, which exacerbates poverty levels and compounds the burden of care for women within households.